ecos-wtf/website/_posts/2021-03-09-bcm2-utils-bootloader-dumping.md

 RG processor has crashed!
 {% endhighlight %}

 After that, the device fully rebooted.
-This is strange behavior because eCOS devices tends to print out a stack trace with a list of running threads, register values, and memory dump when a crash happen.
+This is strange behavior because eCos devices tends to print out a stack trace with a list of running threads, register values, and memory dump when a crash happen.

 We are logged into the 'Cable Modem' shell (CM) but could it be that the device also expose a 'Router Gateway' (RG) shell ?
 I switched my connections from UART0 to UART2 and there it was !